 - Spark: Good coverage in urban areas and along the coast, but limited coverage beyond that, plus significant black spots across all of Mount Richmond and Tapuae-O-Ueneku.

-- 5G: Yes, limited coverage in Blenheim.
+- 5G: Yes, in Blenheim and Kaikōura.

 West Coast